 But how will students interpret the feedback?
 Teachers can help with that: Building graphs and charts to visualize trends, checklists of learning standards to demonstrate where students lag behind, focused reflections to develop the student’s critical thinking – all these activities prevent any remark or grade from being left unnoticed by the students’ attention.

-So many options, but where to start?
+So many options, but how to go paperless in the classroom?
 The answer depends on many factors.
 This is a list of questions and actions to create a paperless classroom.

 First, you should start by answering these three questions:

 - What budget does the school have for EdTech innovations?

 - Who will support technologies at school once they are installed?